Kigongo–Busisi Bridge

 The Kigongo–Busisi Bridge, officially the John Pombe Magufuli Bridge, is a road bridge in Tanzania, constructed between December 2019 and December 2024.

-The bridge spans 3.2 km across the Gulf of Mwanza, linking the areas of Kigongo in the Mwanza Region and Busisi in the Geita Region, cutting crossing time from thirty-five minutes by ferry to four minutes by automobile.
+The bridge spans 3.2 kilometres (2.0 miles) across the Gulf of Mwanza, linking Kigongo in Misungwi District with Busisi in Sengerema District, and connecting to the trunk road that extends through the Geita Region, cutting crossing time from thirty-five minutes by ferry to four minutes by automobile.
 It is reported to be the longest bridge in East Africa and the sixth-longest on the African continent.
 The bridge forms a part of the Tanzanian Trunk Road T4.
 As part of this road infrastructure project, a 35 km tarmacked road will be constructed to link the eastern end of the bridge to the city of Mwanza.

 Location

 The geographical coordinates of the Kigongo–Busisi Bridge are 02°43'29.0"S, 32°52'21.0"E (Latitude:-2.724722; Longitude:32.872500).

 Overview

 Before the construction of this bridge, there was no road link between Kigongo and Busisi.
 A ferry was the only means of connection between the two sides.
 The ferry takes 35 minutes to travel the distance, but pre-boarding, boarding, travel, and disembarking can last as long as three hours.
 An average of 1,600 automobiles cross the Gulf of Mwanza using the ferry every 24 hours.
 This is expected to increase to 10,200 every 24 hours when the bridge is completed, according to the Tanzania National Roads Agency (TANROADS).

 In 2019, the government of Tanzania contracted a consortium of two Chinese state-owned engineering and construction companies to design and build this transport infrastructure project.
 The two firms are China Civil Engineering Construction Corporation (CCECC) and China Railway 15th Bureau (CR15B).